Ready to work for us? Your driver’s license or state-issued ID must be REAL ID compliant to board domestic flights. Learn more.

 • Minimum of 1,500 hours of total documented flight time.

-• Minimum of 500 hours of fixed wing turbine time (airplane and power lift combined).
+• Minimum of 500 hours of fixed wing turbine time (airplane and powered lift combined).

 • All aeronautical experience requirements for an ATP, Airplane category rating, as set forth in 14 CFR §61.159.